ExpressiumOSS/Expressium.LivingDoc/README.md

-# Expressium LivingDoc Test Report
+# Expressium LivingDoc

-SpecFlow has reached its end-of-life and a replacement for the SpecFlow LivingDoc functionality is required in ReqnRoll.
-This demo solution is intended to serve as input and inspiration for a potential solution.

-The ongoing implementation of the Cucumber Messages in ReqnRoll will provide a more flexible and powerful solution for generating LivingDoc test reports.

-The current solution will generate a custom JSON file during test execution using the FeatureContext and ScenarioContext classes.
-The LivingDocGenerator will then create a self-contained HTML report based on the test execution output.
+Expressium LivingDoc is an open-source tool that generates a single HTML test report in a Living Documentation style for ReqnRoll projects.

+The report is built upon the Cucumber Messages format produced by ReqnRoll during the execution of Behavior-Driven Development (BDD) tests.

+The final HTML test report may along with linked attachments be distributed to a public location enabling easy access by the stackholders.

 <br />
 <img src="ExpressiumLivingDoc.png"